joaomlourenco/novathesis/README.md

 The [“*novathesis*” LaTeX template](https://joaomlourenco.github.io/novathesis/) is an Open Source project for writing thesis, dissertations, and other monograph-like documents, which…

 * **Is very easy to use for the LaTeX beginners:**
-    * Just fill the cover data and your chapters with text!
+    * Just select the School, provide the cover info, your chapters with text… and you're done!
 * **Is flexible and adaptable for the LaTeX experts:**
     * It's LaTeX!
 What would you expect?! 😉
-* **Includes dozens of options that answer the requests from the large user's community (1000's users):**
+* **Includes dozens of options that answer the requests from the very large user's community (1000's users):**
-    * e.g., multiple chapter styles, multiple font styles, automatic book spine generation, …
+    * E.g., multiple chapter styles, multiple font styles, automatic book spine generation, …
 * **Supports multiples schools:**
     * Currently supports +20 Schools, drawing the covers and typesetting the text according to the rules  of each School.